DalySoftware/ToDoDemo/README.md

 ## Running locally

+You need the dotnet 8 CLI and node 23 installed (other versions will probably work fine).
-To run the site locally, you can use `runLocal.sh`.
+Run the site, you can use `runLocal.sh`.
 This will start the backend and frontend in parallel.
 Press ctrl+c twice to exit both.

 ## Accessing the deployed app